vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

-It would seem that in this Sanskrit version the original character of the topic as reported in the Tamil tradition and preserved in S¯urdās’ poem, namely, that of a lullaby in which the moon is the object of Kr.s.ṇa’s fancy, has been assimilated to the famous theme of Kr.s.ṇa’s appetite for butter, for which he takes the moon’s reflection by mistake.
+It would seem that in this Sanskrit version the original character of the topic as reported in the Tamil tradition and preserved in Sūrdās’ poem, namely, that of a lullaby in which the moon is the object of Kr.s.ṇa’s fancy, has been assimilated to the famous theme of Kr.s.ṇa’s appetite for butter, for which he takes the moon’s reflection by mistake.

-Wilson reports that around Ujjain Bilvamaṅgala is identified with S¯urdās, 10 and though this may be just a local tradition, it may indicate the affinity that was sensed between this Sanskrit anthology and the S¯urasāgara traditioṇBoth verses, the Sanskrit and the Braj, may have come into existence independently at about the same period, articulating the popularity of the topic in circles of Kr.s.ṇa bhaktas of the fifteenth and sixteenth century.
+Wilson reports that around Ujjain Bilvamaṅgala is identified with Sūrdās, 10 and though this may be just a local tradition, it may indicate the affinity that was sensed between this Sanskrit anthology and the Sūrasāgara traditioṇBoth verses, the Sanskrit and the Braj, may have come into existence independently at about the same period, articulating the popularity of the topic in circles of Kr.s.ṇa bhaktas of the fifteenth and sixteenth century.

-With respect to the origin of the topic the verse ascribed to Bilvamaṅgala adds little to the testimony of the S¯urasāgara.
+With respect to the origin of the topic the verse ascribed to Bilvamaṅgala adds little to the testimony of the Sūrasāgara.
 We must conclude that our literary survey has not yielded any evidence that the topic of Kr.s.ṇa’s play with the moon was known in northern India before the fifteenth century.

 The archaeological evidence